Hardware Features and Behavior Related to Speculative Execution

 While speculative execution predictors strive to have high accuracy, predictions can be wrong.
 A malicious actor may be able to use mispredictions to perform transient execution attacks, in which case a malicious actor may attempt to retrieve secret information from transiently executed instructions through an incidental channel.

 Multiple sources of speculation may affect the same instruction.
 For example, an indirect branch may be affected by both control-flow speculation and data speculation.
 Control-flow speculation may cause the indirect branch to be predicted with a target based on past behavior.
-If a malicious actor controlled the predicted branch target, this would be called attacker-controlled prediction.
 Data speculation could later affect the indirect branch’s source data and cause it to transiently go to an incorrectly predicted location before later redirecting to the correct location.
-If a malicious actor controlled the branch target through data speculation, this would be called attacker-controlled jump redirection.
+We use the term attacker-controlled jump redirection where a malicious actor controls the speculative branch target (through data speculation), to distinguish this from attacker-controlled prediction where a malicious actor controls the predicted branch target (through control-flow speculation).

 Incidental Channels